gruntbatch/feedline/README.md

 feedline
 ========

-What is the simplest hack that will result in a fully functional RSS reader, complete with a web interface and sync capabilities?
+What is the simplest hack that will result in a fully functional, highly opinionated RSS reader, complete with a web interface?
 It's _feedline_!

 Setup
 -----